BenHenderson09/Genetic-Algorithm-Maze-Solver/README.md

 allow them to explore new routes.
 The algoritm may be able to get to the goal, but it could be going around a long path.
 By mutating these white dots, they can change their directions to explore different routes, many will die, but a few will find an easier path.
 The algoritm then learns from this new discovery.

+## Killing bad agents
+If agents are way off the goal or getting there too slowly, the program will kill them to cleanse the population from bad "genes", leaving only the good agents to form the next generation.